MicrosoftDocs/bot-docs/articles/v4sdk/migration/net-v3-as-skill.md

 - The **SimpleSandwichBot** walks a user through ordering a sandwich.
 As a skill, it sends the user's order back to the parent when finished.

 Also, a v4 skill consumer, the **SimpleRootBot**, demonstrates how to consume the skills and allows you to test them.

+To use the skill consumer to test the skills, all 4 bots need to be running at the same time.
+The bots can be tested locally using the Bot Framework Emulator, and each bot is assigned a different local port.

 ## Create Azure resources for the bots